foundriesio/docs/source/reference-manual/security/boot-software-updates.rst

 Currently LmP uses template-based way of generation of final boot.cmd.
-It's constructed from common boot files (*./meta-lmp-base/recipes-bsp/u-boot/u-boot-ostree-scr-fit/boot-common.cmd.in*), which contains all SoC agnostic defines and functionality and board specific boot.cmd, that included boot-common.cmd.in
+It's constructed from common boot files (*./meta-lmp-base/recipes-bsp/u-boot/u-boot-ostree-scr-fit/boot-common.cmd.in*), which contains all SoC agnostic DEFINEs and common functionality, and board specific boot.cmd, which is included boot-common.cmd.in

 Example of board boot.cmd (*./meta-lmp-bsp/recipes-bsp/u-boot/u-boot-ostree-scr-fit/imx8mmevk/boot.cmd*):